-- Philo manages to single-handedly destroy R.J.
+- Philo managing to single-handedly destroy R.J.
 Fletcher's reputation in the community by interrupting Channel 8's signal with one of his own at just the right time.
 The fact that he does it all without saying a word (only munching on his popcorn) only adds to the awesome.

 - Stanley Spadowski's speech about his mop, which doubles as a Shout-Out to Network.
 The audience loves it so much that it launches both Stanley and U-62 as a whole into the public spotlight.

-- Stanley's attempted escape from the villains is seriously Badass.
+- Stanley's attempted escape from the villains is seriously badass.
 And what triggers this daring escape?
 "MY MOOOOOOP!!!!!"